AndieWill510/tinydoor/Options/006-why-this-book-exists.md

 ## Pressure

-Autistic people are often told the crisis is Autism.
+Neurodivergent people are often told the crisis is Autism of ADHD.

-But Autism is not the crisis.
+But being Neurodivergent is not the crisis.

-The crisis is what happens when Autistic people are asked to survive environments, expectations, treatments, and relationships that do not listen to Autistic bodies.
+The crisis is what happens when we are asked to survive environments, expectations, treatments, and relationships that do not listen to our bodies.

 The crisis is not that we stim.